-Samples for microbiology (E.coli) testing:
+Samples for microhygiene (E. coli) testing:

-- You must collect these samples, where practical, on as random a basis as possible with respect to likely influencing environmental factors e.g. tidal state, rainfall, wind etc. to avoid introducing any bias to the results. - The frequency of testing of each site is specified by FSS and indicated on the classification listing which they maintain and publish on their website. - We may request additional samples from a classified area.
-This may be because the previous sample was rejected on arrival at the laboratory or because of a high result requiring further investigations.
-When required, this will be notified to
+- You must collect these samples, where practical, on as random a basis as possible with respect to likely influencing environmental factors e.g. tidal state, rainfall, wind etc. to avoid introducing any bias to the results. - The frequency of testing of each site is specified by FSS and indicated on the classification listing which they maintain and publish on their website.
+This is translated into the sampling plan uploaded onto SMC and on the basis of which you schedule sampling events. - We may request additional samples from a classified area.
+This may be because the previous sample was rejected on arrival at the laboratory, because of a void result or because of a high result requiring further investigations (> 18,000 E.coli CFU/100g).
+When required, this will be notified to HMMH co-ordinators by Cefas and a new event created on SMC sampling plans. - You must schedule your collections so that shellfish samples for this programme arrive at the laboratories (Cefas E. coli Testing Laboratory or SSQC- see details below) after 8am (SSQC after 9am) Monday, Tuesday,